-Missing Chicago-area boy Timmothy Pitzen possibly found in Cincinnati-area
+Chicago-area boy missing nearly 8 years possibly found near Cincinnati

 Rowley said because the case is nearly 10 years old, they receive thousands of tips a day about Pitzen.

-He was last seen May 13, 2011 with is mother as they checked out of the Kalahari Resort at the Wisconsin Dells.
-Pitzen’s father reported them missing the day before, CBS Chicago reports.

-They say that at the time he went missing, his mother Amy Fry-Pitzen was found dead inside a Rockford, Illinois hotel room after committing suicide.

-CBS Chicago reports that his mother left a note saying the boy was O.K., and she had left him in the care of unnamed people.
+CBS Chicago reports that the note his mother left also said the boy was O.K., and she had left him in the care of unnamed people.

 FBI officials say there will be no further statements made until they have additional information.